 South Africa might be best known for its Big Five, but it’s also a great place to explore its impressive marine wildlife, including breaching whales.
 Seeing these enormous creatures up close is a bucket list experience.
 It’s possible to see southern right whales, humpback whales and Bryde’s whales, and the best places to look for them is in False Bay near Cape Town, along the shores of Hermanus and frolicking in the waters of Cape Agulhas.

 Take the family to Two Oceans Aquarium (Nearby Hotels)

-Celebrating the diverse marine life where the Atlantic and Indian Ocean meet, the Two Oceans Aquarium showcases the area’s diverse wildlife with over 3,000 marine animals and interactive displays.
+Celebrating the diverse marine life where the Atlantic and the Indian Ocean meet, Two Oceans Aquarium showcases the area’s diverse wildlife with over 3,000 marine animals and interactive displays.
 Explore the Atlantic Ocean Gallery, Indian Ocean Gallery or see the I&J Predator Exhibit and its resident animals.
 The kids can learn about different types of wildlife and the bodies of water around the world.
 If you’re feeling brave, you can even take a swim in the shark tank.

 Visit the District Six Museum (Nearby Hotels)

 Established in 1994, the District Six Museum educates visitors about the people of District Six.
 The museum memorializes the displaced citizens with exhibits that highlight their stories about social justice and serves as a way to rebuild the memories and cultural heritage of this historic heritage.
 It is housed in a historic building that was formerly a church, where you can see a permanent multimedia exhibition called “Digging Deeper” that tells the life stories of these residents and showcases memories in an attempt to restore what once was.

 Take a stroll along the Victoria & Alfred Waterfront (Nearby Hotels)